Objectives and Requirements

 A Test Track is essential to refine the quality of the system and to obtain approvals.
 All variations to the design must be subject to vendor approval because there is a history of podcar impediment by weight increase with Taxi2000 and weight is critical.

-Profitability is estimated in the table, and an urban network at 2km proximity together with a basic rural network can be self-funding (the top half of the table).
-These networks are drawn on the following screens together with alternatives.
+Profitability is estimated in the table, and an urban network at 2km proximity is highly profitable and a more intense network at 500m proximity may be profitable (the top half of the table).
+These networks are drawn on the following screens together with rural options.
 This profitability relates only to the network operator and does not account for savings in congestion costs, savings in government subsidies, avoidance of project funding, nor revenue from freight or in-vehicle advertising.
+Rental should be mandated at 5% of profits, profits limited to 15% of capital invested, and the balance regulated to intensify the network.

 Long Term Objective